dtonhofer/micro-scheme_interpreter/README.md

 ## What is this

 An ancient effort from the early 90s to write a minimal Scheme interpreter, during my IT Engineering studies.
+The original files have a "modify date" of 1993-08-02.

 This took a couple of months but was done with more enthusiasm than skill!
 But it actually worked.